modak-tamajit/modak-tamajit/Readme.md

 Welcome to my digital corner of the world!
 I'm **Tamajit**, a future-focused developer who enjoys building purposeful tech and creating experiences that make an impact.
 Currently pursuing a 4-year **BCA (Hons.)** program, I'm diving deep into:

-- 📊 **Data Analytics** – making sense of data, one insight at a time
+- 📊 **Data Analytics** – making sense of data, one insight at a time.
-- ☁️ **Cloud Computing** – scaling solutions that are fast, flexible, and future-ready
+- ☁️ **Cloud Computing** – scaling solutions that are fast, flexible, and future-ready.
-- 🔗 **Blockchain Technology** – exploring the frontier of secure, decentralized systems
+- 🔗 **Blockchain Technology** – exploring the frontier of secure, decentralized systems.

 ---

 ## 🚀 What I Bring to the Table

-- 🧠 Analytical thinking & creative problem-solving
+- 🧠 Analytical thinking & creative problem-solving.
-- 💻 Building intuitive applications using **Python**, **SQL**, and modern **web technologies**
+- 💻 Building intuitive applications using **Python**, **SQL**, and modern **web technologies.**
-- 📈 Data storytelling that reveals patterns, powers decisions, and drives impact
+- 📈 Data storytelling that reveals patterns, powers decisions, and drives impact.
-- 🧪 Constant learner – always experimenting with frameworks, cloud services, and emerging trends
+- 🧪 Constant learner – always experimenting with frameworks, cloud services, and emerging trends.

 ---

 ## 🌐 Beyond the Code

-- 📸 **Photographer by heart** – capturing stories through light and lens
+- 📸 **Photographer by heart** – capturing stories through light and lens.
-- ✍️ **Poet & thinker** – weaving words and emotions into meaningful expressions
+- ✍️ **Poet & thinker** – weaving words and emotions into meaningful expressions.
-- ☕ **Tea-loving traveler** – exploring places, people, and perspectives
+- ☕ **Tea-loving traveler** – exploring places, people, and perspectives.

 Tech excites me.
 Art fuels me.
 Curiosity drives me.